 It was inspired by a visit Dame Stephanie made to the Higashi School in Boston in the USA in 1997.
 Based on Daily Life Therapy, a Japanese philosophy which views physical education as an essential bridge to learning and social development, the school was achieving impressive results, with over 97 per cent of leavers going into proper employment, and able to enjoy a social life and a greater degree of independence.
-On her return to England Dame Stephanie discovered that neither the educational authorities nor any charity was prepared to establish such a school in the UK, so she resolved to undertake that task herself and to create a 'beacon' school for children with autism.
+On her return to England Dame Stephanie discovered that neither the educational authorities nor any charity was prepared to establish such a school in the UK, so she resolved to create a 'beacon' school for children with autism.

 The result was Prior's Court School, near Newbury in Berkshire, acquired and funded with a £15m donation from The Shirley Foundation in 1998.
-The original grade II* listed Queen Anne House was extensively refurbished, new purpose-built classrooms and accommodation added, and specialist staff hired and trained.
-The first pupils arrived in September 1999 and the school was officially opened by The Princess Royal on 23 May 2000.
+The original grade II listed Queen Anne House was extensively refurbished, new purpose-built classrooms and accommodation added, and specialist staff hired and trained.
+The first two pupils arrived in September 1999 and the school was officially opened by The Princess Royal on 23 May 2000.

 Now that the school is firmly established and structured to maintain its very high standards, and thus its pre-eminent position, Dame Stephanie has curtailed her active involvement in the school however she remains a frequent and very welcome visitor.